Posted on Monday 22 June 2020

 Whether you’ll be able to get both federal financial aid and provincial/territorial aid is the real question.
 To get maximum financial aid, your territory or province will have to participate in the Canada Student Loans program—and not all of them do.
 Here’s a quick overview of what you can expect from provincial and territory student loans in Canada:

 The process of applying to (and being eligible for) a territory or province student loan differs from one to the next, so it pays to do a little bit of research up front.
 And depending on where you are applying, some may even be able to offer additional financing through scholarships, bursaries, or even apprenticeship funding.

-Of course, if all else fails, you can always choose to apply for a private student loan to help fill the gap between what the Canadian government can give you, and what your province or territory can offer.
-It’s certainly not the cheapest route, as you’re likely to encounter high interest rates—and depending on the loan, you may even be required to pay while you are studying—but a personal loan can be a valuable option nonetheless.
+Of course, if all else fails, you can always choose to apply for a private student loan to help fill the gap between what the Canadian government can give you and what your province or territory can offer.
+It’s certainly not the cheapest route, as you’re likely to encounter high interest rates (or even be required to pay while you are studying) but a personal loan can be a valuable option nonetheless.